 Merit Pay Increases Are Not Enough

-Chris Fusco, the Senior Vice President of Compensation at Salary.com, notes that market pay rates for many jobs have dramatically outpaced median salary increase budgets, meaning that for many employees, opportunities for pay progression outside your organization are much larger than the opportunities they see within your organization.
+Chris Fusco, the Senior Vice President of Compensation at Salary.com, notes that market pay rates for many jobs have dramatically outpaced median salary increase budgets, meaning that for many employees, opportunities for a higher salary outside your organization are much larger than the opportunities they see within your organization.

 While salary increase budgets remain steady, our research demonstrates that budgets for bonuses of all types are on the rise.
 In this environment, many organizations are maximizing the impact of their budgets by leveraging variable pay programs to keep top recruits’ and top performers’ pay competitive with the market.